mvelezg99/api-graphql/README.md

 };
 ```

-Now, you have this running on your server and you can consume your GraphQL API executing the queries and mutations that you made, like this:
+Now, you have this running on your server and you can consume your GraphQL API from your client executing the queries and mutations that you made, like this:

 ```gql
 query {